ezackr/BookBae/backend/README.md

 ## Building

-The application is built with `gradle build` (or possibly `./gradlew build` or `.\gradlew build`) The above command builds a file `build/libs/api.war` which can be deployed to a Jakarta EE server like glassfish
+The application is built with `gradle build` (or possibly `./gradlew build` or `.\gradlew build`).
+This builds a file `build/libs/api.war` which can be deployed to a Jakarta EE server like glassfish.

 ## Running